ArtemShkumat/AiGM/Documentation/Architecture.md

     `ProcessHiddenJsonAsync` calls `QuestProcessor.ProcessAsync(jsonContent, userId)`.
     `QuestProcessor` validates the quest JSON, potentially generates IDs, interacts with `StorageService` to save the new `quest_xyz.json`, and possibly related new NPCs/Locations if included (or triggers *further* creation prompts).
     Returns `ProcessedResult` (likely empty user-facing text for pure creation).
-BackgroundJobService might return a confirmation message or status.
+Hangfire completes the job with a confirmation message or status.
 A subsequent DM prompt might be needed to inform the user: "The barkeep reveals a dangerous mission..."

-5. Handling Concurrency with BackgroundJobService
+5. Handling Concurrency with Hangfire
-The `BackgroundJobService` uses a queue (e.g., `ConcurrentQueue<T>`) and a single processing loop (`Task.Run` or similar) to process one `PromptRequest` at a time.
+Hangfire provides a robust job processing framework with a queue system and multiple worker threads to process jobs efficiently.
 This ensures sequential access to resources like the LLM and prevents race conditions during data updates triggered by response processing.
+Hangfire also provides retry mechanisms, dashboards for monitoring, and persistent storage options.

 6. Class Diagram (Textual)
 Here's a simplified "who calls whom / uses what":

  PresenterService
-   -> BackgroundJobService (Enqueues PromptRequest)
+   -> Hangfire (Enqueues background jobs to HangfireJobsService)

- BackgroundJobService (Processes queue)
+ HangfireJobsService (Processes jobs)
    -> PromptService
       -> IPromptBuilder (Implementations: DMPromptBuilder, etc.)
          -> StorageService (Load data)